 As for hype, healthcare is no exception, and we are told that algorithms will replace nurses and Doctor Pepper will be in a surgery any day now.
 But in my opinion, before anyone starts replacing doctors with robots, there are “mundane” functions which are most likely to precede AI-driven clinical care.
 Rather than worrying about the hype, healthcare organisations should look for a realistic starting point so that AI can both think and pay for itself.
 In doing so, it will earn the trust of clinicians and healthcare administrators – and support improved health outcomes.
 Instead of positioning AI as something that will get the NHS running like Usain Bolt, having NHS backend systems walking around with a comfortable gait seems more realistic.
 The potential benefits are anything but mundane.

 While these functions require the application of some intelligence, they aren’t difficult or controversial in technical, ethical or political terms.
-Here are four examples I’d present (in some cases, these are intelligent automation leveraging the more narrowly defined “pure AI”):
+Here are three examples I’d present (in some cases, these are intelligent automation leveraging the more narrowly defined “pure AI”):

 Appointment scheduling: patients missing their appointments cost the NHS £1bn last year (the equivalent of a million more cataract operations or 250,000 hip replacements).
 In addition, nearly half of patients who have missed an NHS hospital appointment say their absences were due to issues with appointment letters, according to a new study.
 Patients also show a preference for digital interaction.
 If a patient needs to reschedule an appointment due to sudden unavailability, or requires an urgent appointment for something that doesn’t require the presence of a specific clinician for the sake of continuity...such matters could be solved by employing AI in combination with text messages, voice calls and online booking systems.
 This could be done 24x7 – so no need to wait for reception opening hours.